Honghe/demo_fastapi_websocket/README.md

 ## Use https to develop cross host

-Use mkcert to make certificates. mkcert: A simple zero-config tool to make locally trusted development certificates with any names you'd like.
+Use mkcert to make certificates.

+mkcert: A simple zero-config tool to make locally trusted development certificates with any names you'd like.

 ```
 mkcert -key-file key.pem -cert-file cert.pem localhost <host ip>
 ```

+## Audio Downsampling

+There are several ways to downsample  audio in web:

+- OfflineAudioContext (native code, built in downsampling feature), currently used.
+- Web Worker, and use self implementation downsampling method, such JavaScript or WebAssembly code.

 ## TODO

 - [WebSocket WSS (Self Signed Certificate) doesn't work on iOS Safari](https://stackoverflow.com/questions/57723263/secure-websocket-wss-self-signed-certificate-doesnt-work-on-ios-safari)